justsml/blog/_posts/2017-04-15-boost-your-cloud-70-percent-aws-gce-azure-cloud.md

 Note the **i3.*xlarge** is the only hardware to feature competitively priced NVMe storage (ultra-fast +1GB/s speeds).
 The major limiting factor I found was the real network speed.
 Servers with advertised speeds "up to 10/Gb/s" struggled to get close to 1/Gb/s (60-80MB/s).

-Tests between 2 identical instances in the same availability zone.
+Network tests used up to 9 additional instances in the same availability zone.
 Any erroneous data points I replaced with a 0.
 Additional tests are needed as only 1-2 samples were collected.

+## Head to Head

+<iframe style="margin-left: -50%;" width="1004.51" height="620.9271970262294" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1qQ62m1RFj73YScdS77Q9R2GpRqJOk7JHuTEOFDR4jJE/pubchart?oid=116848524&amp;format=interactive"></iframe>